milvus-io/milvus/docs/design_docs/proxy.md

 - GetPartition

-  GetPartition returns the partition ID of specific partition and collection;
+  GetPartition returns the partition ID of a specific partition and collection;

 - GetCollectionSchema